-You may take the property tax credit using Form 140PTC if you meet all the following.
+You may claim the property tax credit using Arizona Form 140PTC if you meet all the following.

-- You were either 65 or older in 2012 or, if under age 65, you were receiving SSI Title 16 income from the Social Security Administration. - You were an Arizona resident for the full year in 2012. - You paid property tax on your Arizona home in 2012.
+- You were either 65 or older in 2016 or, if under age 65, you were receiving Supplemental Security Income (SSI) Title 16 income from the Social Security Administration. - You were an Arizona resident for the full year in 2016. - You paid property tax on your Arizona home in 2016.
 You paid rent on taxable property for the entire year or you did a combination of both. - If you lived alone, your total household income was under \$3,751.
 If you lived with others, the total household income was under \$5,501.
 To see what income is included in household income, see the Form 140PTC instructions.